jonatasgrosman/findpapers/README.md

 $ findpapers bibtex /some/path/search_paul.json /some/path/mybib.bib --selected --findpapers
 ```

 *That's all, folks!
 We have reached the end of our journey.
 I hope Dr. McCartney can continue his research and publish his work without any major problems now.
-You can use findpapers in a more scriptable way.
+You can use findpapers in a more scriptable way too.
 Check out the [search_paul.py](https://gitlab.com/jonatasgrosman/findpapers/-/blob/master/samples/search_paul.py) file to see how you can do that.*

 As you could see, all the information collected and enriched by the Findpapers is placed in a single JSON file.
 From this file, it is possible to create interesting visualizations about the collected data ...